 6.2.5.2.
 INPUT FREQUENCY

-The input frequency field should be used to indicate a mobile transmit frequency used either as a repeater input (type "RM") or as the mobile side of a non-repeated duplex setup (type "BM").
-If the output frequency is simplex, do not enter anything in the input field.
+The input frequency field should be used to indicate a mobile transmit frequency used either as a repeater input (type "RM").
+If the "output" frequency is simplex, do not enter anything in the input field.